rorymadden/jekyll-now/_posts/2016-11-21-twitter-qa-girlcrew.markdown

 title: 'Twitter Q & A: Áine Mulloy - The Girl Behind One of Facebook''s Success Stories'
 date: '2016-11-21 09:52:53'
 tags:
   - girlcrew
   - twitterqanda
   - aine-mulloy
+published: true
 ---

 Girl Crew began as just another Facebook group page set up in Ireland and has become a huge success among women all over the globe.
 Being lauded as one of Facebook's success stories of the last year, we were more than excited to organise Twitter Q & A with Áine Mulloy, GirlCrew’s CoFounder and Head of Marketing.
 If you missed the live session on Twitter, you have a chance to catch up now.